-The form of the Legend of the Deluge given below is that which is found on the Eleventh of the Series of Twelve Tablets in the Royal Library at Nineveh, which described the life and exploits of Gilgamish, an early king of the city of Erech.
-As we have seen above, the Legend of the Deluge has probably no original connection with the Epic of Gilgamish, but was introduced into it by the editors of the Epic at a comparatively late period, perhaps even during the reign of Ashur-bani-pal (B.C.
-669-626).
+The form of the Legend of the Deluge given below is that which is found on the Eleventh of the Series of Twelve Tablets in the Library of Nebo at Nineveh, which described the life and exploits of Gilgamish (), an early king of the city of Erech.
+As we have seen above, the Legend of the Deluge has in reality no connection with the Epic of Gilgamish, but was introduced into it by the editors of the Epic at a comparatively late period, perhaps even during the reign of Ashur-bani-pal (B.C.
+668-626).
 A summary of the contents of the other Tablets of the Gilgamish Series is given in the following section of this short monograph.
-It is therefore only necessary to state here that Gilgamish, who was horrified and almost beside himself when his bosom friend and companion Enkidu died, meditated deeply how he could escape death himself.
-He knew that his ancestor Uta-Napishtim a had become immortal, therefore he determined to set out for the place where Uta-Napishtim lived so that he might obtain from him the secret of immortality.
-Guided by a dream, Gilgamish set out for the Mountain of the Sunset, and, after great toil and many difficulties, came to the shore of a vast sea.
-Here he met Ur-Shanabi, the boatman of Uta-Napishtim, who was persuaded to carry him in his boat over the "waters of death", and at length he landed on the shore of the country of Uta-Napishtim.
+It is therefore only necessary to state here that Gilgamish, who was horrified and almost beside himself when his bosom friend and companion Enkidu (Eabâni) died, meditated deeply how he could escape death himself.
+He knew that his ancestor Uta-Napishtim had become immortal, therefore he determined to set out for the place where Uta-Napishtim lived so that he might obtain from him the secret of immortality.
+Guided by a dream in which he saw the direction of the place where Uta-Napishtim lived, Gilgamish set out for the Mountain of the Sunset, and, after great toil and many difficulties, came to the shore of a vast sea.
+Here he met Ur-Shanabi, the boatman of Uta-Napishtim, who was persuaded to carry him in his boat over the "waters of death," and at length he landed on the shore of the country of Uta-Napishtim.
 The immortal came down to the shore and asked the newcomer the object of his visit, and Gilgamish told him of the death of his great friend Enkidu, and of his desire to escape from death and to find immortality.
-Uta-Napishtim having made to

-Gilgamish some remarks which seem to indicate that in his opinion death was inevitable,
+Uta-Napishtim having made to Gilgamish some remarks which seem to indicate that in his opinion death was inevitable,

-- 1. Gilgamish[1] said unto him, to Uta-Napishtim the remote: - 2.
+- 1. Gilgamish [10] said unto Uta-Napishtim, to Uta-Napishtim the remote: - 2.
 "I am looking at thee, Uta-Napishtim. - 3.
 Thy person is not altered; even as am I so art thou. - 4.
 Verily, nothing about thee is changed; even as am I so art thou. - 5.
-A heart to do battle doth make thee complete, - 6.
-Yet at rest (?) thou dost lie upon thy back. - 7.
-How then hast thou stood the company of the gods and sought life?"
+[Moved is my] heart to do battle, - 6.
+But thou art at leisure and dost lie upon thy back. - 7.
+How then wast thou able to enter the company of the gods and see life?"

-Thereupon Uta-Napishtim related to Gilgamish the Story of the Deluge, and the Eleventh Tablet continues thus
+Thereupon Uta-Napishtim related to Gilgamish the Story of the Deluge, and the Eleventh Tablet continues thus:--

 - 8. Uta-Napishtim said unto him, to Gilgamish: - 9.
 "I will reveal unto thee, O Gilgamish, a hidden mystery, - 10.
 And a secret matter of the gods I will declare unto thee. - 11.
-Shurippak,[2] a city which thou thyself knowest, - 12.
+Shurippak, [11] a city which thou thyself knowest, - 12.
 On [the bank] of the river Puratti (Euphrates) is situated, - 13.
-That city is old; and the gods [dwelling] within it - 14.
-Their hearts induced the great gods to make a windstorm (a-bu-bi),[3] - 15.
-There was their father Anu,
+That city was old and the gods [dwelling] within it-- - 14.
+Their hearts induced the great gods to make a wind-storm (a-bu-bi), [12] - 15.
+Their father Anu, - 16.
+Their counsellor, the warrior Enlil, - 17.
+Their messenger En-urta [and] - 18.
+Their prince Ennugi. - 19.
+Nin-igi-azag, Ea, was with them [in council] and - 20. reported their word to the house of reeds.